alowayed/coding-problems/bridge-building/README.md

 o B o o o
 ```

-The side do not have a continous path through the bridge and so we continue building.
+The sides do not have a continous path through the bridge and so we continue building.
-The buiding places their second piece:
+The buider places their second piece at 3:

 ```
 0 1 2 3 4